 - a.
-The Word of God provides that musical offerings, both vocal and instrumental, may be made to God as part of His worship.
-Musical offerings are made to God at His command, for His own glory, and for the help, consolation, joy, and edification of His people.
-Though some are particularly equipped for singing, for playing musical instruments, and for training and leading in the musical offerings to God, the Hord.
-All music used in the worship service shall be under the authority of the minister and the session.
-124 - b.
-Because God has enabled some of His people in special ways for making music, 125 it is fitting that the musical offerings of individuals or groups within the congregation be included within the public worship of God.
+The Word of God provides that musical offerings, both vocal and instrumental, may be made to God as part of His worship.118 Musical offerings are made to God at His command,119 for His own glory,120 and for the help, consolation, joy, and edification of His people.121 Though some are particularly equipped for singing, for playing musical instruments, and for training and leading in the musical offerings to God,122 yet it is the privilege and duty of all to join in the praises and to sing to the Lord.123 All music used in the worship service shall be under the authority of the minister and the session.124 - b.
+Because God has enabled some of His people in special ways for making music,125 it is fitting that the musical offerings of individuals or groups within the congregation be included within the public worship of God.
 As members of the body join their hearts with the minister in making corporate prayers to God, so they should join their hearts with singers and musicians for the offering of music in the worship of God. - c.
-As the minister must guard his heart to see that he preaches only for the glory of God and the good of His people, so musicians must guard their hearts to see that their music be offered to the glory of God and the edification of His people.
-Music offered merely for human entertainment or pleasure has no place in a worship service. - d.
+As the minister must guard his heart to see that he preaches only for the glory of God and the good of His people, so musicians must guard their hearts to see that their music be offered to the glory of God and the edification of His people.126 Music offered merely for human entertainment or pleasure has no place in a worship service. - d.
 The Psalms of the Holy Scripture ought to be used regularly in the public worship of God.
-This collection of thanksgivings, lamentations, confessions, petitions, and praises formed the book of praise for Israel, 127 and became in part the basis of praise in the New Testament Church.
-128 They should be sung frequently, whether by one, by several, or by all the people of God.
-They also may be prayed, read, or chanted by one, in unison, or responsively.
-129 - e.
+This collection of thanksgivings, lamentations, confessions, petitions, and praises formed the book of praise for Israel,127 and became in part the basis of praise in the New Testament Church.128 They should be sung frequently, whether by one, by several, or by all the people of God.
+They also may be prayed, read, or chanted by one, in unison, or responsively.129 - e.
 Other hymns and spiritual songs may also be used, provided that their content is in agreement with the Word of God.
-The Scriptures, particularly the Psalms, and the doctrinal standards of the Associate Reformed Presbyterian Church, should guide us in the use and composition of such other hymns and spiritual songs.
-130
+The Scriptures, particularly the Psalms, and the doctrinal standards of the Associate Reformed Presbyterian Church, should guide us in the use and composition of such other hymns and spiritual songs.130